 This method of networking is especially well-suited to those who are shy to reach out to their network to schedule one-on-one meetings.
 By publishing an article or appearing on a podcast, you're essentially putting out a calling card for others to reach out to you to talk about that topic.

 Leverage your social media platforms

-Social media is also a good place to develop your personal brand and share your expertise in your field.
-You might consider writing informative posts or making videos around certain topics so your followers will know where to come when they have questions about it.
+Social media is also a good place to develop and maintain your personal online brand and share your expertise in your field.
+You might consider writing informative LinkedIn posts to boost your professional reputation or making videos around certain topics so that your followers will know where to come when they have questions about it.

-A strong network is essential to the job search.
-So is your CV.
+A strong network is essential to the job search - and so is your CV.
 See how yours stacks up with a free CV review.